 Mt Everest (8848 meter) -Highest physical structure on planet earth

 After a tiring 2 hours of only uphill trek, we finally made it to Namche Bazaar, one of the larger villages in the Khumbu region.
-It’s where trekkers and tourists refuel and get last minute gear.
+It’s where trekkers and tourists refuel and get last-minute gear.

 Trekkers have their own ways to enjoy at Everest Base Camp Trek

-For the first time, hikers experience the altitude of around 10000 feet.
+For the first time, hikers experience an altitude of around 10000 feet.
 It is highly advised to spend a rest day here to acclimatize our body for such high altitude.
 Avoiding acclimatization may lead to signs of AMS (Acute Mountain Sickness) like dizziness, nausea, breathing problems, headache or fatigue.

 An evening view of Namche Bazaar on Everest Base Camp Trek